callstackincubator/react-native-sandbox/README.md

 ## Project Overview

-This project was born from the need to safely run third-party code within a host application.
+This project was born from the need to safely run third-party code within a react-native application.
 The core requirements are:

 - **Isolation:** Run external code in a secure, sandboxed environment.
 - **Safety:** Prevent direct access to the host application's code and data.